BlueBrain/Search/README.md

 This will build a Docker image where Blue Brain Search is installed.
 Besides, this will launch using this image an interactive session in a Docker container.
-The next steps of this *Getting Started* will need to be run in this session.
+The immediate next sections will need to be run in this session.

 FIXME ? needs `--env-file .env`
 FIXME ? .env used for BBS_HTTP_PROXY BBS_http_proxy BBS_HTTPS_PROXY BBS_https_proxy